DeepSpace2/StyleFrame/.github/CONTRIBUTING.md

 OK
 ```

-If you don't want to run all tests at once but a specific test case or method you need to *install* the package first.
-It is possible via a virtual environment but we recommend to use the `--editable` switch of `pip`.
+If you want to run a specific test case or method you need to *install* the package first.
+It is recommended to use a virtual environment and the  `--editable` flag of `pip`.
 Run this in the projects root folder:
 ```sh
 python3 -m pip install --editable .
 ```